Stefanie Stantcheva

-Stefanie Stantcheva (born 1986 in Bulgaria) is a French economist who has served as the Nathaniel Ropes Professor of Political Economy at Harvard University since 2021.
+Stefanie Stantcheva (born 1986) is a French economist who has served as the Nathaniel Ropes Professor of Political Economy at Harvard University since 2021.
 She has been a member of the Conseil d'Analyse Économique since 2018.
 In 2018, she was described by The Economist as one of the best young economists of the decade.
 In 2025, she was awarded the John Bates Clark Medal.

 Early life and education

 Stantcheva was born in Bulgaria in 1986, and lived in East Germany until the fall of the Berlin Wall in 1989, before moving to France at 3, where she grew up.
 Stantcheva became interested in economics after witnessing the economic turmoil Bulgaria had during its political and economic transition in the 1990s.
 She attended the Lycée International de Saint-Germain-en-Laye near Paris, and read economics at Gonville and Caius College, Cambridge, where she received a Bachelor of Arts degree in 2007.
 She then received a Master of Science degree in economics from the École polytechnique in 2008, and a second MS in economics from the Paris School of Economics and the ENSAE in 2009.
 She received a PhD in economics from the Massachusetts Institute of Technology in 2014, where she was advised by James Poterba and Iván Werning.